If you are currently a high school senior, follow these steps to ensure a complete application:

 The Honors College will e-mail periodic reminders to applicants who are missing components of their applications.

 Once your complete Honors application is received, the Honors College review team will assess all of your materials.
 You can expect a letter in the mail indicating your Honors College application decision.
 The Honors College decision letter and the UNCW decision letter are mailed separately.
-Letters are mailed beginning in early December and continue through the spring and summer semesters.
+Letters are mailed beginning in December and continue through the spring and summer.

 Current First Semester and Rising Sophomore UNCW Applicants